Matings of cubic polynomials with a fixed critical point. Part II: $\alpha$-symmetry of limbs: Abstract

 \section{Abstract}

-In this article, a sequel to \cite{CubicObs}, we provide a combinatorial sufficient (and conjecturally, necessary) condition (called the limb condition) for the mating of two postcritically finite polynomials in $\Sone$ to be obstructed.
+Following Milnor, define $\Sone$ to be the space of monic, centred cubic polynomials with a marked fixed critical point.
+In this article, a sequel to \cite{CubicObs}, we provide a combinatorial sufficient (and conjecturally, necessary) condition (called $\alpha$-\emph{symmetry}) for the mating of two postcritically finite polynomials in $\Sone$ to be obstructed.
 To do this, we study the rotation sets associated to the parameter limbs in the connectedness locus of $\Sone$, which allows us to determine when there exist ray classes in the formal mating which contain a closed loop.
-We give a proof of the necessity of the limb condition for a particular subset of postcritically finite maps in $\Sone$.
+We give a proof of the necessity of $\alpha$-symmetry for a particular subset of postcritically finite maps in $\Sone$.
 Many examples are given to illustrate the results of the paper.

 \keywords{Complex Dynamics, Matings, Cubic Polynomials, Rotation Sets} \subjclass[2010]{37F10,37F20,37F44}